-The AD7938/AD7939 have a flexible, high speed, parallel interface.
-This interface is 12-bits (AD7938) or 10-bits (AD7939) wide and is capable of operating in either word (W/ \overline{B} tied high) or byte (W/ \overline{B} tied low) mode.
-The \overline{CONVST} signal is used to initiate conversions and when operating in autoshutdown or autostandby mode, it is used to initiate power up.
+The AD7938-6 has a flexible, high speed, parallel interface.
+This interface is 12-bits wide and is capable of operating in either word (W/ $\overline{B}$ tied high) or byte (W/ $\overline{B}$ tied low) mode.
+The $\overline{CONVST}$ signal is used to initiate conversions, and when operating in autoshutdown or autostandby mode, it is used to initiate power-up.

-A falling edge on the \overline{CONVST} signal is used to initiate conversions and it also puts the ADC track-and-hold into track.
-Once the \overline{CONVST} signal goes low, the BUSY signal goes high for the duration of the conversion.
-In between conversions, \overline{CONVST} must be brought high for a minimum time of t_1 .
-This must happen after the 14^{th} falling edge of CLKIN; otherwise, the conversion is aborted and the track-and-hold goes back into track.
+A falling edge on the $\overline{\text{CONVST}}$ signal is used to initiate conversions and it puts the ADC track-and-hold into track.
+Once the $\overline{\text{CONVST}}$ signal goes low, the BUSY signal goes high for the duration of the conversion.
+In between conversions, $\overline{\text{CONVST}}$ must be brought high for a minimum time of t1.
+This must happen after the 14th falling edge of CLKIN; otherwise, the conversion is aborted and the track-and-hold goes back into track.
 At the end of the conversion, BUSY goes low and can be used to activate an interrupt service routine.
-The $\overline{\text{CS}}$ and $\overline{\text{RD}}$ lines are then activated in parallel to read the 12- or 10- bits of conversion data.
-When power supplies are first applied to the device, a rising edge on $\overline{\text{CONVST}}$ is necessary to put the track-and-hold into track.
-The acquisition time of 125 ns minimum must be allowed before $\overline{\text{CONVST}}$ is brought low to initiate a conversion.
-The ADC then goes into hold on the falling edge of $\overline{\text{CONVST}}$ and back into track on the 13th rising edge of CLKIN after this (see Figure 35).
-When operating the device in autoshutdown or autostandby mode, where the ADC powers down at the end of each conversion, a rising edge on the $\overline{\text{CONVST}}$ signal is used to power up the device.
+The $\overline{CS}$ and $\overline{RD}$ lines are then activated in parallel to read the 12 bits of conversion data.
+When power supplies are first applied to the device, a rising edge on $\overline{CONVST}$ is necessary to put the track-and-hold into track.
+The acquisition time of 125 ns minimum must be allowed before $\overline{CONVST}$ is brought low to initiate a conversion.
+The ADC then goes into hold on the falling edge of $\overline{CONVST}$ and back into track on the 13th rising edge of CLKIN after this (see Figure 36).
+When operating the device in autoshutdown or autostandby mode, where the ADC powers down at the end of each conversion, a rising edge on the $\overline{CONVST}$ signal is used to power up the device.

-Figure 35.
-AD7938/AD7939 Parallel Interface-Conversion and Read Cycle in Word Mode ($W/\overline{B} = 1$)
+Figure 36.
+AD7938-6 Parallel Interface-Conversion and Read Cycle Timing in Word Mode ( $W/\overline{B} = 1$ )

-Reading Data from the AD7938/AD7939
+Reading Data from the AD7938-6

-With the W/\overline{B} pin tied logic high, the AD7938/AD7939 interface operates in word mode.
-In this case, a single read operation from the device accesses the conversion data-word on Pins DB0/DB2 to DB11.
+With the W/B pin tied logic high, the AD7938-6 interface operates in word mode.
+In this case, a single read operation from the device accesses the conversion data-word on Pin DB0 to Pin DB11.
 The DB8/HBEN pin assumes its DB8 function.
-With the W/\overline{B} pin tied to logic low, the AD7938/ AD7939 interface operates in byte mode.
+With the W/B pin tied to logic low, the AD7938-6 interface operates in byte mode.
 In this case, the DB8/HBEN pin assumes its HBEN function.
-Conversion data from the AD7938/ AD7939 must be accessed in two read operations with 8 bits of data provided on DB0 to DB7 for each of the read operations.
-The HBEN pin determines whether the read operation accesses the high byte or the low byte of the 12-or 10-bit word.
+Conversion data from the AD7938-6 must be accessed in two read operations with eight bits of data provided on DB0 to DB7 for each of the read operations.
+The HBEN pin determines whether the read operation accesses the high byte or the low byte of the12-bit word.
 For a low byte read, DB0 to DB7 provide the eight LSBs of the 12-bit word.
-For 10-bit operation, the two LSBs of the low byte are 0s and are followed by six bits of conversion data.
-For a high byte read, DB0 to DB3 provide the four MSBs of the 12-/10-bit word.
-DB5 to DB7 of the high byte provide the Channel ID.
-Figure 35 shows the read cycle timing diagram for a 12-/10-bit transfer.
-When operated in word mode, the HBEN input does not exist, and only the first read operation is required to access data from the device.
-When operated in byte mode, the two read cycles shown in Figure 36 are required to access the full data-word from the device.
+For a high byte read, DB0 to DB3 provide the four MSBs of the 12-bit word, DB4 to DB6 provide the Channel ID and DB7 is always a 0.
+Figure 36 shows the read cycle timing diagram for a 12-bit transfer.
+When operating in word mode, the HBEN input does not exist, and only the first read operation is required to access data from the device.
+When operating in byte mode, the two read cycles shown in Figure 37 are required to access the full data-word from the device.